shreyagaur-10/voicecart/README.md

 ## Overview

-Voice Cart is a responsive, voice-driven shopping assistant designed for mobile and web.
+Voice Cart is a responsive, voice-driven shopping assistant designed for mobile .
 It combines the browser's native `SpeechRecognition` API with a deterministic, rule-based NLU engine (`commandParser.ts`) to deliver low-latency voice command parsing in English (`en-US`) and Hindi (`hi-IN`) with no cloud dependency or associated API costs.

 ### Core Design Principles